jaspector

 • Town Hall, Franklin, WV 26807 (in-person)

-Do I need a building permit in Town of Franklin, WV?
+01 Do I need a building permit in Franklin, WV?

 Building permits are required for all new construction with permanent foundations, major building improvements or renovations, structure relocation, and demolition within the Town of Franklin.

-How do I apply for a building permit in Town of Franklin, WV?
+02 How do I apply for a building permit in Franklin, WV?

-How long does it take to get a building permit in Town of Franklin, WV?
+03 How long does it take to get a building permit in Franklin, WV?

-Typical processing time is Processing timeline varies; contact the Town of Franklin or Pendleton County Commission for current estimates..
+Building permit processing times in Franklin, WV typically run Processing timeline varies; contact the Town of Franklin or Pendleton County Commission for current estimates..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Franklin, WV?
+04 What work is exempt from building permits in Franklin, WV?

+Not all construction work requires a permit in Franklin, WV.
 The following work is generally exempt: Agricultural buildings and structures utilized exclusively for agricultural purposes (exempt from West Virginia State Building Code provisions but subject to zoning and health department requirements).
 Note: The Town of Franklin's Chapter 10 Zoning Ordinance may include overlay districts, special use provisions, or exemptions specific to the town's character.
 Verify with the Town of Franklin before proceeding with projects claiming exempt status.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Franklin, WV?
+05 How do I schedule a building inspection in Franklin, WV?